Teenagers Embrace JUUL, Saying It's Discreet Enough To Vape In Class

 The Food and Drug Administration has banned most flavored cigarettes and tobacco products for this reason, but the agency hasn't banned flavored vapes.

-The FDA does have the authority to regulate e-cigarette products as of 2016, says Matthew Meyers, the president of the Campaign for Tobacco-Free Kids.
+The FDA does have the authority to regulate e-cigarette products as of 2016, says Matthew Myers, the president of the Campaign for Tobacco-Free Kids.
 "However, the FDA delayed key provisions for an additional four years.
 That means highly flavored e-cigarettes will go unregulated essentially for years to come," he says.
 The postponed regulations would require all e-cigarette products, including flavors, to have FDA approval before going on the market.

 The potential for e-cigarettes to help get adult smokers off tobacco is one reason why the FDA has been slow to act on e-cigarettes, says Dr. Suchitra Krishnan-Sarin, a psychiatrist at Yale University and the senior author on the Pediatrics study.
 "I think the FDA wants more evidence and more data.
 I certainly don't blame them, you want to make the right decision," she says.
 "The FDA is starting to implement some prevention policies [for youth vaping]."
 But for now, she says, there is a public health gap where teens are concerned.